tshaiman/PrivateEndpoint-Workshop/Lab-01/Readme.md

 2. Open deploy.sh ( or deploy.ps1) and add the following varaibles :

 * Add Prefix on line 6 , e.g : _'myname'_
-* Copy a public SSH Key from your ~/.ssh/id_rsa.pub into line 7

-**_Note:_** It is Legal to copy Public SSH Key into scripts. this is how it is done in GitHub and Azure Dev Ops SSH Access.

 3. Run the script by using the following command :